LamonatoAndrea/ReplyChallengeReplica2018/README.md

 For some reason I do not recall, I used PHP for this project...
 Probably because it was easy to get vulnerable code with it or because I had too much spare time.

 ## Web Challenges from Reply in 2018
-Below descriptions are based on how challenges have been solved by the team, therefore there may be other solutions / vulnerabilities that I am not aware of.
+Below descriptions are based on how challenges have been solved by the team, therefore there may be other solutions and vulnerabilities that I am not aware of or additional vulnerabilities may have been introduced without noticing them.

 ### 00 - CaptchaFlag
 A simple puzzle on HTML source code and base64 encodings.